FMMT666/launchpad.py/README.md

 			    time.wait( 100 )

-### LedCtrlString( string, red, green, direction = 0 )
+### LedCtrlString( string, red, green, direction = 0, waitms = 150 )

-    Scrolls a string <str> across the Launchpad's main, 8x8 matrix.
+    Scrolls <string> across the Launchpad's main, 8x8 matrix.
-    Red and green specify the color and intensity (0..3 each).
+    <red/green> specify the color and intensity (0..3 each).
-    <dir> determines the direction of scrolling.
+    <direction> determines the direction of scrolling.
+    Dirty hack: <waitms>, by default 150, delays the scrolling speed.

     For future compatibility, it is highly recommended to use
-    <direction> as a named argument, e.g.:
+    <direction> and <waitms> as a named arguments, e.g.:

-      lp.LedCtrlString( "Hello", 3,1, direction = -1 )
+      lp.LedCtrlString( "Hello", 3,1, direction = -1, waitms = 100 )

-      PARAMS: <str>    a string to display; e.g.: 'Hello'
+      PARAMS: <string>     a string to display; e.g.: 'Hello'
               <red>        red   LED intensity 0..3
               <green>      green LED intensity 0..3
-              <dir>    -1 -> scroll right to left
+              <direction> -1 -> scroll right to left
                            0 -> do not scroll, just show the character 1 -> scroll left to right
+              <waitms>     OPTIONAL: delay for scrolling speed, default 150
       RETURN: